yonasBSD/wiki.rs/README.md

     $ s https://git.coolstuff.com/some/repo

-With deadwiki, I symlinked both of those files into my `~/.deadwiki` dir and can browse them using a fancy, 1990s-era HTML interface.
+With wikirs, I symlinked both of those files into my `~/.wikirs` dir and can browse them using a fancy, 1990s-era HTML interface.

 ## ~ installation ~